hgjlee/-art_prototype/README.md

   <img src="https://github.com/backslashart/backslashart.github.io/blob/master/assets/images/topview.png" width="150" />
   <img src="https://github.com/backslashart/backslashart.github.io/blob/master/assets/images/morphing.gif" width="150" />
 </p>
-I developed a pipeline that takes in images from GANs and outputs dynamic motions that mimic the behaviors of liquid.
+I developed a pipeline that takes in images from GANs and outputs dynamic motions that mimic the behaviors of the liquid.
 From left to right, the images show each step of the process.
-First, GANs produce a static image.
+First, the GANs produce a static image.
 A gaussian blur transforms the static image, creating a smooth image with more cohesion.
 The brightness in each pixel is used as a third axis value for the heightmap.
 Finally, the pipeline iterates over each contour plot.

 # Prototype 2
 [![Navier Stokes Velocity](https://img.youtube.com/vi/4wI4yDbP9sk/0.jpg)](https://youtu.be/4wI4yDbP9sk)